clarewest/jekyll_blog/_posts/2020-03-26-upsetr-beyond-the-venn-diagram.md

 Cool\!

-There are many ways to customise this.
+There are many ways to customise this plot.
 For example:

   - `keep.order`: keep the sets the same order rather than reordering by total count
-  - `sets.bar.color`: change the colour of the bars on the left, which are visualising the number of winners of each Slam
+  - `sets.bar.color`: change the colour of the bars on the left, which represent the total number of elements in each set (Slam winners)
   - `order.by`: reorder the intersection bars by the size (`freq`) or group by the sets involved (`sets`) instead of by the degree of intersecting sets